 The following sections describe the features of CCDBG commands.
-All CCDBG commands adhere to the System Command Language (SCL) definition as specified in the NOS/180 Preliminary ERS.
 The description of the parameters denotes the positional order of the command parameters.

-4.1 BREAKPOINIS\AND\IRAPS
+4.1 BREAKPOINTS AND TRAPS

 Breakpoints and traps provide a means for monitoring program execution.
 When a breakpoint location is reached, execution of the program is suspended, and CCDBG gains control.
 For a trap, CCDBG gains control when some specific condition occurs.
 In either case CCDBG commands may be processed, allowing a programmer to look at and change elements of the executing program.